taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Inside the research institute, we see a receptionist sitting behind a sealed glass window.
 Next to him is a decontamination chamber that all must pass thru in order to enter the research facility.

-**"...Space Consortium's actions have been publicly condemned by many researchers affiliated with the LNBSP..."**
+**"...the SC's actions have been publicly condemned by many researchers affiliated with the LNBSP..."**

 *LNBSP = Laboratório Nacional de Biociências e Saúde Pública*